glennhenry/cs-notes/docs/software-engineering/04-creational-patterns/creational-patterns.md

 class ModernTable: Table {}
 ```

 Suppose that we are going to create furniture with `VictorianChair` and `ModernTable`.
-The traditional way would look like this :
+The traditional way would look like this:

 ```kotlin
 fun main() {